 Every year that the student is in residence, committee meetings are to be held in order for the committee to review academic and research progress.
 Reports of these meetings are due annually to the MEES Program by September 30th.
 Annual Committee Report Forms can be found here.

-- One seminar course (MEES 608 or equivalent) must be taken for each year in residence (on average, up to a cap of 2).
+- One seminar/issue study group course (MEES 608 or equivalent) must be taken for each year in residence (on average, up to a cap of 2).

 A written statement detailing as specifically as possible the research to be conducted needs to be submitted to the MEES Program Office upon approval from the student's Advisory Committee.
 This is usually done no more than 1 year after entrance into the program.
 If vertebrate animals are to be used in the research, the animal use protocol should be filed at this time, before the research is done!